ananya7rai/CTR-Prediction-Model-/README.md

 # CTR Prediction Model
-This is a repository containing the code and the report for ClickWise (CTR prediction model).
+This is a repository containing the code and the report on ClickWise (CTR prediction model).